Loading...

 Barbershops must be separately licensed as establishments and pass health/safety inspections.
 Initial establishment fee is $120; renewal is $90.

-Oklahoma underwent major licensing reform with HB 2141 (effective November 2024), which created a new 1,000-hour nonchemical-use barber license while keeping the standard barber license at 1,500 hours.
-The bill also reduced apprenticeship hours from 3,000 to 2,250, changed renewal to biennial, and introduced eyelash extension specialist certification.
+Oklahoma underwent major licensing reform with HB 2141 (effective July 2025), which reduced the standard barber license from 1,500 to 1,250 hours (chemical-use) and created a new 1,000-hour nonchemical-use barber license.
+The bill also reduced apprenticeship hours from 3,000 to 2,250, changed renewal from annual to biennial, and introduced eyelash extension specialist certification.
 The 75% passing score for both exams is higher than the typical 70% seen in most states.

 MAJOR CHANGES (HB 2141, eff.
 2024-2025): Hours reduced 1,500→1,250 (chemical) / 1,000 (nonchemical).
 Apprenticeship 3,000→2,250.